Reading time: 18 min.

 Light intensity and radiance

 This measurement lets you know how bright and powerful the light emitted by the device will be.
 The higher the intensity of the product, the faster and more efficient the therapy will be.
+Choosing a low-powered device might yield insufficient amounts of red light for optimum benefit.

 Number of LEDs

-Red light is often emitted by therapeutic devices through an arrangement of larger light-emitting diodes (LEDs).
+Red light is often emitted by therapeutic devices through an arrangement of larger light emitting diodes (LEDs).
 The more LEDs the product has, the more light it emits and the faster and more efficient it is.

 Treatment area

 If you plan to use this therapy for hair growth alone, products designed for a targeted, smaller treatment area will likely suffice (such as a helmet or a hand-held device).
+However, if you plan to use it for more extensive body issues or if your family members also use it for different purposes, you should look at larger, full-body options.

 User-friendly features